6BD-org/Janiva/README.md

 ```

 ## lambda
-`lambdas` are defined at the beginning of the script, which are pre functions that can be applied to primitives and objects.
-Definitions and references of `lambdas` start with `@` notation
+`lambdas` are pure functions declared at the beginning of the script.
+Definitions of `lambdas` start with `@` and end with `#`. `@` is also used to refer to a lambda instance.

+`lambda` can be applied by feeding data to it using `<<` operator.
+Note that partial evaluation is not supported, therefore parameter list must match in length.

 ```json
 // Define two lambdas